OramicGIT/OramicGIT/README.md

-- 👋 Hi, I’m @PanoramicGIT
+- 👋 Hi, I’m @OramicGIT
 - 👀 I’m interested in Programming
-- 🌱 I’m currently learning Python
 - 📫 How to reach me puhistdos@gmail.com